Welcome To My World

 About this Site

 Okay, I'll admit it - I have purely selfish motives.
 I want people to read my work.
-Right now, only my short stories and poems and my novel, Mindgames, are published and available for sale, and while it would be wonderful if I could support myself on my writing, the chances of that are slim - the realities of the publishing industry are such that there is more supply than demand.
+While it would be wonderful if I could support myself on my writing, the chances of that are slim - the realities of the publishing industry are such that there is more supply than demand.

 So rather than not being read at all, I'll give some away for free as an incentive for you to buy a larger amount.